mdnoyon9758/Groovester/README.md

 ### Temporary Data

+When issuing the `!play` command, Groovester will download the requested YouTube video and store it within `/tmp/Groovester/downloads`.
+Files within the `/tmp` directory are usually meant to be deleted.
+Groovester will delete files after it plays the song.
+However, if storage is an issue, take this directory into consideration.

 ## Notes

 In this section, I'll list some seemingly random notes.
-This is more or less for my own recolection, if I ever need to revisit these issues.
+This is more or less for my own recollection, in the event I ever need to revisit these issues.

 - I had some issues with joining the bot to a voice channel.
 I had properly implemented the `!join` command and verified the application's permissions within my server, but the issues came down to my Ubuntu instance not having the PyNaCl package installed.
 After installing, the bot joined the voice channel without issues.

 ## Contributors

-Camsterrrr (Oakley.CameronJ@gmail.com) (PGP)
+camsterrrr (Oakley.CameronJ@gmail.com) (PGP)

 Special thanks to all of the online resources I used while developing this :).
 There are too many to list, I extend my appreciation either way.